khaldoun-xyz/altadim/README.md

-# Altadim: Install a Linux setup for AI developers with one command
+# Altadaim: Install a Linux developer setup for data scientists

-Get a fully-configured AI developer experience with one command.
+Get a fully-configured developer experience with one command.
 [Omakub](https://omakub.org/) is the original inspiration for Altadim.

-Altadim is designed for integrated simplicity.
+Altadaim is designed for simplicity.
-This means all dependencies
-are consistently synchronized and pre-configured, eliminating version conflicts and setup overhead.
+All dependencies are consistently synchronized and pre-configured, eliminating version conflicts and setup overhead.

-Please let us know if you see ways how we could improve Altadim.
+Please let us know if you see ways how we could improve Altadaim.

 ## How to install it